centrebalearbiodiversitat/biodumpy/docs/source/modules/WORMS.rst

 Overview
 --------

-The ``WORMS`` module enables users to easily retrieve nomenclature information from the World Register of Marine Species (`WoRMS`_) database.
+The ``WORMS`` module enables users to easily retrieve nomenclature information from the World Register of Marine Species (`WoRMS`_) database :cite:`worms2024`.
 The information will be downloaded in JSON format.

 Key Features
 ------------